 Femoroplasty as a Cam Impingement Treatment

 Femoroacetabular impingement, otherwise known as FAI, is a condition marked by abnormal contact between the hip bones, and commonly affects young and middle-aged adults who are involved in repetitive sports.
 The ball (femoral head) can impact the socket (acetabulum) and lead to degeneration within the joint.
 Depending on what part of the hip has a bony abnormality, FAI has different names.
 Cam impingement involves the femoral head (ball).
 In these cases, the ball is not round and cannot rotate smoothly inside the acetabulum (socket), leading to a bump on the edge of the femoral head and cartilage degeneration.
-In severe cases of cam impingement, Austin, Texas orthopedic hip surgeon, Dr. Jeff Padalecki may recommend a surgical cam impingement treatment called a femoroplasty.
+In severe cases of cam impingement, Austin, Round Rock, and Cedar Park, Texas communities orthopedic hip surgeon, Dr. Jeff Padalecki may recommend a surgical cam impingement treatment called a femoroplasty.

 Cam impingement involves the femoral side of the hip joint and results when the abnormally shaped femoral head is forced into the socket.
 This abnormal fit can cause damage to the articular cartilage and the labrum.
 Many patients diagnosed with FAI have a mixed type, showing symptoms and traits of both cam and pincer (involving the acetabular side of the hip joint) impingement.